y-bhakta/PR-7-Blog-Passport/readme.md

 - **My Blogs**: Users can view only their own published blogs
 - **Edit Blog**: Update blog content and images
 - **Delete Blog**: Remove blogs with automatic image file cleanup
   - **Blog Metadata**: Each blog displays creation date, category, and author name

+### 🔎 Filtering & Search
+- **Filter by Category**: Users can filter blogs by category from the All Blogs page.

 ### ❤️ Like System
 - **Like Blogs**: Users can like blogs from other authors